Past Events

 Contact: Trish Fleming | trish.fleming@botany.otago.ac.nz | (03) 479 7577

-This talk has been cancelled: A PhD proposal by Rebecca Lodge.
-Note Special venue: At the Union Street Lecture Theatre (upstairs, corner of Union and Great King Streets).
+A talk by Assoc.
+Prof. Catriona Hurd, Dept of Botany, University of Otago.
+This is a Department of Botany Seminar.
+Note special venue: At the Union Street Lecture Theatre (upstairs, corner of Union St (West) and Great King Streets).

 Contact: Trish Fleming | trish.fleming@botany.otago.ac.nz | (03) 479 7577

-A PhD proposal by Rachel Lawrence Lodge.
-Note Special venue: At the Union Street Lecture Theatre (upstairs, corner of Union and Great King Streets).
+A talk by Rebecca Lodge, PhD candidate, Dept of Botany, University of Otago.
+This is a Department of Botany Seminar.
+Note special venue: At the Union Street Lecture Theatre (upstairs, corner of Union St (West) and Great King Streets).

 Contact: Trish Fleming | trish.fleming@botany.otago.ac.nz | (03) 479 7577

-Note Special venue At the Union Street Lecture Theatre (upstairs, corner of Union and Great King Streets).
+A talk by Dr Ray Callaway, Plant Ecology Lab, The University of Montana.
+This is a Department of Botany Seminar.
+Note special venue: At the Union Street Lecture Theatre (upstairs, corner of Union St (West) and Great King Streets).

 Contact: Trish Fleming | trish.fleming@botany.otago.ac.nz | (03) 479 7577

-Note Special venue At the Union Street Lecture Theatre (upstairs, corner of Union and Great King Streets).
+A talk by Assoc.
+Prof. Abby Smith, Dept of Marine Science, University of Otago.
+This is a Department of Botany Seminar.
+Note special venue: At the Union Street Lecture Theatre (upstairs, corner of Union St (West) and Great King Streets).